 \section{Abstract}

-We study $\ell^2$ Betti numbers, coherence, and virtual fibring of random groups in the few-relator model.
-In particular, random groups with negative Euler characteristic are coherent, have $\ell^2$ homology concentrated in dimension 1, and embed in a virtually free-by-cyclic group with high probability.
-Similar results are shown with positive probability in the zero Euler characteristic case.
+We study $\ell^2$-Betti numbers, coherence, and (virtual) fibring of random groups in the few-relator model.
+In particular, random groups with negative Euler characteristic are coherent, have $\ell^2$-homology concentrated in dimension 1, and embed in a virtually free-by-cyclic group with high probability.
+In the case of Euler characteristic zero, we use Novikov homology to show that a random group is free-by-cyclic with positive probability.